Sparklytical/VivaldiAutoMod/README.md

 #### Notes-
-- Only tested on Ubuntu 20.04 but should work for all linux.
+- Only tested on Ubuntu 20.04 but should work for all Linux.
 -   [ ] Support current path making it fully automated.